 Dedicated downloaders are designed for personal Prime Video backups as MP4 or MKV files directly.

 The most impressive function of it, I would say, is its scheduling function.
 Once you turn it on and have set the schedule, then StreamFab Amazon Downloader will automatically check if the latest episodes of the Amazon series are released and save them to your local drive, without extra manual operations.
+After that, you can transfer downloaded movies from Amazon Prime to other devices you have for a more flexible offline playback.

 This one also supports multiple tasks.
 But due to its re-encoding mode instead of the direct-download mode like StreamFab, its download speed in the latter half of the tasks is terrible, and the video quality is also damaged to 960p, or even worse, because the download process may get stuck at 20%.